pyccel/pyccel/README.rst

 Image tags match pyccel releases.

-In order to implement your pyccel accelerated code, you can use a host based volume during the pyccel container creation
+In order to implement your pyccel accelerated code, you can use a host based volume during the pyccel container creation.

 For example::